Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val f = h()
         val v = f()

-A boxed closure as above, is allocated on heap, a flat closure is allocated on stack, as below.
+A boxed closure as above, is allocated on heap, a flat closure, `clo`, is allocated on stack, as below.

 Example: